Noncommutative Geometry and Conformal Geometry. I. Local Index Formula and Conformal Invariants: Local Index Formula in Conformal Geometry

-\begin{remark} The computation in Part~II of the Connes-Chern character in $\op{\mathbf{HP}}(C^{\infty}(M)\rtimes G)$ of an equivariant Dirac spectral triple $(C^{\infty}(M)\rtimes G,L^{2}_{g}(M,\sS),\sD_{g})$ has two main steps.
-The first step is showing that the Connes-Chern is represented in $\op{\mathbf{HP}}^0(C^{\infty}(M)\rtimes G)$ (not just in $\op{HP}^0(C^{\infty}(M)\rtimes G)$) by the CM cocycle of~\cite{CM:LIFNCG}.
-This requires extending the local index formula to the framework of smooth spectral triples.
-The second step is the explicit computation of that CM cocycle.
-Related computations were carried out independently by Azmi~\cite{Az:RMJM} in the case of a finite group and Chern-Hu~\cite{CH:ECCIDO} in the equivariant setting by elaborating on the approach of Lafferty-Yu-Zhang~\cite{LYZ:TAMS} to the proof of the equivariant local index theorem of Patodi~\cite{Pa:BAMS}, Donnelly-Patodi~\cite{DP:T} and Gilkey~\cite{Gi:LNPAM} (see also~\cite{Bi:ASITPA2, BV:BSMF, BGV:HKDO, LM:DMJ}).
-In Part~II this computation is obtained as a simple consequence of a new proof of the equivariant local index theorem. \end{remark}
+\begin{remark} The computation in~\cite{PW:JNCG16} of the Connes-Chern character in $\op{\mathbf{HP}}(C^{\infty}(M)\rtimes G)$ of an equivariant Dirac spectral triple $(C^{\infty}(M)\rtimes G,L^{2}_{g}(M,\sS),\sD_{g})$ is divided into two main steps.
+The first step consists in showing that the Connes-Chern character is represented in $\op{\mathbf{HP}}^0(C^{\infty}(M)\rtimes G)$ (and not just in $\op{HP}^0(C^{\infty}(M)\rtimes G)$) by the CM cocycle.
+This requires extending the local index formula of~\cite{CM:CMP93, CM:GAFA95} to the setting of smooth spectral triples.
+The second step is the explicit computation of that CM cocycle as an immediate byproduct of a new proof of the equivariant local index theorem of Patodi~\cite{Pa:BAMS}, Donnelly-Patodi~\cite{DP:T} and Gilkey~\cite{Gi:LNPAM} (see also~\cite{Az:RMJM,CH:ECCIDO}). \end{remark}